csirmaz-lit/Primus-Vittason/book.md

 # ***

 “I maintain,” Primus continued, “that the mind is simply the brain, which is made of the same kind of material as the rest of the human body.
-No one has ever discovered anything special in the brain that would make it different from the body, and no one has ever discovered anything special about what humans know or do that cannot be explained by the workings of the brain.
+No one has ever discovered anything special in the brain that would make it inherently different from the body, and no one has ever discovered anything special about what humans know or do that cannot be explained by the workings of the brain.
 Nothing special or extra is needed than the body to give rise to a mindful sentient being.
 We do not need metaphysical entities to account for the functions of the human mind, or the semblance of free will it produces.

-“It is also easy to see that while our whole bodies defined us, thinking is localized in the body to the brain.
+“It is also easy to see that while our whole bodies define us, thinking is localized in a part of the body, the brain.
 We don't think - or at least not much - with our fingers in the same way as we don't digest with our knees or walk on our eyes.”

 **“Do not subscribe to false and harmful tenets about souls that live separately from our bodies, or minds that transcend matter.
 Our bodies are us in every sense; make peace with them and guard them; yours as well as others’.”**

 # ***

 John Searle invented a thought experiment to show that no computer can ever be said to have a mind or be conscious.
-By extension, this assertion would contradict the suggestion above that the human mind is nothing but the product of a physical, mechanical brain, for the brain is also “only” a physical system that obeys known rules.
+By extension, this assertion would contradict the suggestion above that the human mind is nothing but the product of a physical, mechanical brain, for the brain is also “only” a computer, a physical system that obeys known rules.

 The thought experiment goes like this: suppose there is a person who does not speak **Chinese**, locked into a **room** with a big book of rules.
 They receive questions written in Chinese through a slot in the door.
 They then use pen and paper to follow the rules in the big book and produce some Chinese characters based on what they received.
 This turns out to be a response to the Chinese question in Chinese, which they post back through the slot.
 For someone outside the room, it seems they are having a conversation in Chinese, yet the person does not speak a word of Chinese.